Economic history of Scotland: Dundee

 Dundee upgraded its harbour and established itself as an industrial and trading centre.
 Dundee's industrial heritage was based on "the three Js": jute, jam and journalism.
 East-central Scotland became too heavily dependent on linens, hemp, and jute.
 Despite the cyclical nature of the trade which periodically ruined weaker companies, profits held up well in the 19th century.
 Typical firms were family affairs, even after the introduction of limited liability in the 1890s.
 The profits helped make the city an important source of overseas investment, especially in North America.
 However, the profits were seldom invested locally, apart from the linen trade.
 The reasons were that low wages limited local consumption, and because there were no important natural resources; thus the Dundee region offered little opportunity for profitable industrial diversification.

 Coal

+Coal mining became a major industry, and coal production expanded into the 20th century producing the fuel to heat homes and factories and drive steam engines, locomotives and steamships and the raw materials required by the chemical industry.

+In 1841 26,147 workers were employed in Scottish mines and quarries; by 1911 there were 155,691.

-Coal mining became a major industry, and continue to grow into the 20th century producing the fuel to heat homes factories and drive steam engines locomotives and steamships.
-By 1914 there were 1,000,000 coal miners in Scotland.
-The stereotype emerged early on of Scottish colliers as brutish, non-religious and socially isolated serfs; that was an exaggeration, for their life style resembled coal miners everywhere, with a strong emphasis on masculinity, egalitarianism, group solidarity, and support for radical labour movements.
+The early stereotype of Scottish colliers as brutish, non-religious and socially isolated serfs; was an exaggeration, for their life style resembled coal miners everywhere, with a strong emphasis on masculinity, egalitarianism, group solidarity, and support for radical labour movements.